ptillemans/blubjs/README.md

 The relays are hooked up to P9.14 and P9.16 as I am not planning to use the PWM outputs at the moment.

+# Development

+## Testing

+We use the *tape* testing framework for lightweight testing on this project.2-Relay Module

+    babel-node test.js | faucet

+or

+    npm run test

+to test.

+## Promises

+Node v0.10 does not come with native promises.
+This is a problem, as once one tasted from promises it is difficult to go back to callbacks.

+The *bluebird* library is used here as it allows to *promisify* the interfaces.

+## Immutable JS

+We'll use unidirectional data flow which in enforced with immutable js.

+Experience shows this keeps chaos in check.

+## Redux

+Good experience with Redux.
+Want more of it, this time server-side.

+## Redux Thunk

+To do the asynchronous processing, but keep the codebase *pure* we immediately add  the thunk-middleware to evaluate functions in the middleware.

+## Lodash

+Lodash comes as a *redux* dependency, so we may as well use it.
+It is a well rounded library for functional programming.

+## node-cron

+Any non trivial project needs background jobs, and over the years the bar for being non-trivial gets lower and lower.

+Node cron is a simple library using the age-old cron syntax to schedule jobs.

+so we can run tasks like

+    var cron = require('cron');
+    cronJob = cron.job('*/5 * * * *', function() {/* do something */});
+    cronJob.start();

+to run a function every 5 seconds.
+Perfect.

+# Notes on rejected technologies

+## ES6 with Babel

+I tried it but it takes too much diskspace and it is too slow so I removed it again.
+So we'll stick with ES5 for the time being.

+This breaks my heart... but not as much as having to wait 30s each time I do something.

+## WebPack

+Same story but did not try it, yet.
+Might reconsider, but for the time being it is no longer considered.